 5 Things I learned:

 - You start to notice the type of styles and combinations you are drawn to.
-It will inform your future purchases and help you to make intentional decisions.
+It will help inform your future purchases and help you make intentional decisions.

-- Micro fleece leggings and Uniqlo Heat Tech tops are my saviors.
-They are truly are everyone’s cold weather essentials.
+- Micro fleece leggings and Uniqlo Heat Tech tops are my saving grace.
+They truly are everyone’s cold weather essentials.
 So, capsule THAT!

 - Shirts with dramatic sleeves are not the easiest to layer.
 They tend to scrunch up when you attempt to stuff them into cardigans.
 Solution: Roll them around your forearm before sticking your limbs into the sleeves, or layer it with a cardigan with wider sleeves.

 - I need to learn to accessorize more.
-Sooo where is my stash of scarves?
-The things you can’t find after moving into a new place.
+Where is my stash of scarves?

 In an effort to embrace creativity and find ways to stay inspired, here are some interesting tidbits about creativity: